 Use a well-optimized theme: such a theme will not call the various functions again and again.
-And that leads to low requests to the database result in high website performance.
+And that leads to low requests to the database resulting in high website performance.

 You can check render-blocking of the webpage using the Google PSI tool and eliminate all these using cache plugins or JS, CSS manager in WordPress website.
-In the Blogger blog, you can call the jquery and other JS in the footer.
-Try not to use the client-side rendering.
-It would be best if you use render and serve the method.
+You can call jQuery and other JS in the footer of the website.
+Try not to use client-side rendering.
+It would be best if you use the render and serve method.
 Check the largest contentful paint score after performing this.

 - Deliver minified HTML, CSS, or JS files that will take less time to deliver that data.
-This can achieve by using WP fastest Cache, Autoptimize Plugin.
+This can achieve by using cache plugins like WP Fastest Cache, Autoptimize Plugin, etc.

 - Deliver the Next-Gen image for your WordPress or Blogger Blog.
 You can use plugins to deliver the next-gen image for your WordPress website.
 WebP Converter for Media can help you in delivering that.
 If you’re on the Blogger platform, try this to deliver webP images.